Picture this: one of your best team members starts missing deadlines, skipping meetings, and causing some friction with coworkers.

 This might be something like an employee showing up late repeatedly, not being at work when they’re supposed to, or not hitting their performance goals even after getting help.

-Every junior HR should learn that if you run into a disciplinary issue, having good documentation is the best thing you can have.
+If you run into a disciplinary issue, having good documentation is the best thing you can have.

 Make sure to keep track of things like: